colinaut/mirth-peddlers-astro/src/pages/posts/handling-character-secrets.md

 Whether you your closed or open secrets or a mixture of both its up to you.
 My main advice is to only used closed secrets when keeping it hidden will create a more interesting story.
 A closed secret should feel like it is bursting to be revealed!

+You can see an example of using mixed open and closed secrets in my Lacuna Dark game [Back Job in Blue City](https://colinaut.itch.io/bank-job-in-blue-city) now on Itch.io!

+<iframe frameborder="0" src="https://itch.io/embed/1844048" width="552" height="167"><a href="https://colinaut.itch.io/bank-job-in-blue-city">Bank Job in Blue City by Colinaut</a></iframe>

 ---

 *\* **Side note on AI art:** While I feel using AI imagery for creating personal use graphics for games is fine, I am against it for anything professionally published.
 If you plan on publishing, you should create your own, hire someone, or use stock or public domain.*